 When you travel often, it becomes increasingly important to have well-made gear.
 The difference between traveling with mediocre products and great gear can have a huge impact on the quality of your experience.
 That’s one reason among many that Gondwana recommends Solo Eyewear’s sunglasses for travelers looking for good eye-protection and style.

 Solo’s sunglasses deliver on pretty much every level that we, as an environmentally-focused organization believe in.
-Apart from having really great, sleek designs (like the Bolivia, for example) and 100% UV protection with polarized triacetate lenses, there is a lot to love about this small company.
+Apart from having really great, sleek designs (like the Mali, for example) and 100% UV protection with polarized triacetate lenses, there is a lot to love about this small company.
 All of their sunglasses are made in part from recycled materials, which is a huge ecological win.
 Many, like the Haiti, are made from repurposed bamboo for a solid, natural-looking character.
 Others are made in part with recycled plastic, so every pair is taking a step in the right direction with environmental-protection at heart.

 But perhaps the most exciting part about Solo is their mission of advancing eye care throughout the world.
 You’ll quickly notice that every pair of glasses is named after a country, and typically a disproportionately underdeveloped one.
 Jenny Amaraneni, managing director of Solo Eyewear discovered early on that approximately one billion people don’t have access to eye care, and that nearly 80% of blindness is preventable.